petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 Since all of the slices are similarly distorted, we can select any slice, but slice №15 has the highest resolution.

 {% include 3DLUTViewer lut="bmpcc6k_Beautifier.cube" showChromaTriangle=16 %}
-White triangle on that plot represents an undistorted slice.
+The white triangle on this plot represents an undistorted slice.

-If you look closely at the shape of the distortion, you can notice that near the center (that represents less saturated colors) there is no distortion at all.
+If you look closely at the shape of the distortion, you can notice that near the center (it represents less saturated colors) there is no distortion at all.
 This explains why the **desaturation trick** works and why it doesn't.
 Using desaturated colors we can find a 3x3 matrix that will work well for the central region of colors, but as soon as we move to more saturated colors, the distortion becomes significant and matrix approximation fails.

 ## In what way can these distortions be represented?
 As we can see from the plot above, this distortion is unlike any smooth function such as polynomial or spline.
 It has an almost undistorted area in the center, with significantly distorted areas near the edges.
 Thus the best way to represent it is using a LUT-based approach.
-Technically, we can use a 3D LUT for that, but the problem of 3D LUTs is that resolution of a 3D LUT decreases with brightness.
+Technically, we can use a 3D LUT for this, but the problem of 3D LUTs is that the resolution of a 3D LUT decreases with brightness.
 If a 3D LUT has a size of 33x33x33 it has 32 steps between red(1,0,0) and green(0,1,0), but only 8 steps between dark-red(0.25,0,0) and dark-green(0,0.25,0).
 Another problem is memory consumption, for instance, to have 512 steps between red and green, we will need 512x512x512 = 134 million samples, that will take more than 1.6 GB of memory in binary form, and much more in text form.

 Instead, we can invent a new type of LUT that is based on homogeneous coordinates.
 Such a LUT will have constant resolution across brightness levels, and will require much less memory.

 ## Introducing 2D LUT
 To have 512 steps between red and green, it uses 1.6Mb (not GB) of memory and has constant resolution across brightness levels.
 It can be stored as a simple 2D image.
 Since the shape of the described space is a triangle, we can pack it into a rectangle by cutting off a corner and flipping it.

-If we display the gammut transform for the camera I used for this article as a 2D LUT, it looks like this:
+If we display the gamut transform for the camera I used for this article as a 2D LUT, it looks like this:

 **Beautifier**